 I’m older than I was before.
 (No shit, Bologna.)
 I now reminisce about my 30s instead of revel in them.
 Things feel harder: running up mountains, partying like it’s 1999, multitasking, making awesome food from an abundance of fresh, glorious ingredients, regular sex, waking up.
 Despite my mysteriously advancing age, I still wonder if I’m ever going to feel like a grown up.
 My kids wonder the same thing.
 This is just plain disorienting.

 Lots of things – big things – are happening.
 All at once.
 To everyone.
 Hereditary diseases advance.
 Heart parts need replacing.
 Kids lose teeth.
 Potty training finally works.
 So do vasectomies.
 You leave a job, get another one.
-Surgeries on cysts, irregular bone protrusions, a prolapsed uterus, loom.
+Surgeries on enlarged cysts, irregular bone protrusions, a prolapsed uterus, loom.
 Babies become boys, learn to read, ride bikes, need glasses.
 People you thought you could rely on become unreliable.
-Friends leave town.
+Kindred spirits leave town.
 Then you find someone lovely and fun right around the corner.

 Marriages take hits, rally.
 Some fail.
 Organs fail, too.
 Parents die.
 So do beloved pets, and dear, young friends.
 There are accidents.
 Falls.
 Piles of grief, of disbelief.
 Hearts break, crack open, become exposed.
 The oven breaks and you cook from the stovetop for a year.
 The tractor breaks and you almost welcome the re-wilding of the lawn.
 Someone sits on your son’s Millennium Falcon Lego set.
 You painstakingly help him rebuild it again.
 In a fit of distraction, you take out a taillight backing into your husband’s motorcycle.
 “Screw it, let’s sell the car.”